Ways to Relieve Menstrual Cramps

 What are the most common symptoms of Menstrual Cramps?

-Most Common Symptoms of Menstrual Cramps are-
+The most Common Symptoms of Menstrual Cramps are- -

 • severe abdominal pain

-• diarrhea
+• Diarrhea

-• nausea
+• Nausea

 Types of Dysmenorrhea

-There are two types of dysmenorrhea, defined on the basis of the causative factors.
+There are two types of Dysmenorrhea:

 Primary dysmenorrhea